 Shortening your rig by a few inches may make the difference between storing your boat and trailer in your garage and not.

-A folding or removable trailer tongue usually adds a few inches of overall length to the trailer.
-But the benefit is that by simply removing one pin, the tongue can be removed or folded to the side for more clearance in tight garages.
-A swing or removable tongue can shave off as much as two feet when in the storage position; oftentimes, that's just enough to allow the boat to fit where it couldn't before.
+A folding or removable trailer tongue usually adds a few inches of overall length to the trailer, but the benefit is that by simply removing one pin, the tongue can be removed or folded to the side for more clearance in tight garages.
+A swing or removable tongue can shave off as much as 2 feet when in the storage position.
+Oftentimes, that's just enough to allow the boat to fit where it couldn't before.

-Measuring your tongue is critical before ordering the kit.
-Most are 2" x 3", 3" x 3", 3" x 4", or 3" x 5".
+Measuring your trailer tongue is critical before ordering the kit.
+Most are 2 by 3 inches, 3 by 3, 3 by 4, or 3 by 5.
 Fulton makes kits in all these sizes, rated by weight capacity.
 Kits are available in either bolt-on or weld-on styles.
 If you're not a highly qualified, experienced welder, buy the bolt-on style.
 A poor welding job on the trailer tongue is a recipe for disaster.

-Step 1: The tongue is measured and scribed for the cut using a square and tape measure.
+2. Measure and scribe the tongue for the cut using a square and tape measure.
 A sawzall makes the cut easily.

-Step 7: The trailer light harness is pulled through the hinge section.
+8. Pull the trailer light harness through the hinge section.

-Step 8: The hinge securing pin is installed with a clip.
+9. Install the hinge securing pin with a clip.

 The electrical harness for the trailer lights must be carefully extended to ensure that it's long enough to protrude from the extended tongue, and also "fished" through the hinge section so it doesn't get caught or folded inside when the tongue is folded for storage.
 It's advisable to use a section of loom or other protective covering where the harness passes through the folding joint.

-Finally, care must be taken to ensure that when the tongue is folded forward into the towing position, the hinge pin protrudes completely through the hinge and is secured with the clip.
-For this story, the Fulton 3" x 3" hinge kit was installed on a 20-foot Allison Boats trailer.
+Finally, when the tongue is folded forward into the towing position, ensure the hinge pin protrudes completely through the hinge and is secured with the clip.